 would need to begin the Co-op process in Fall 2014.

 Transfer students should contact the Co-op office as soon as possible and

-must complete at least one study term before engaging in a work term.
+must complete at least one study term prior to engaging in a work term.
 Students

-hours required academic credit hours prior to first work placement as per UFV
+hours required of academic credit hours prior to first work placement, as per UFV

 Co-op entrance requirements (see above).
 Students transferring from an approved

 accredited co-op program elsewhere, and who have successfully completed work

 terms, will receive transfer credit for those work terms.
 At least 25% of the